tanviredusecond/EXPRESS_BASE_SQL_BLOG/PROCESS.md

 so we get the get request now
 we need to show in the post pages just like the php get reqest handling

+now we need to change the post.js and ad username field and the created_at attribute

+now we need a username field in the create_post and the date will be automatically added

+then we need to modify the index.edge to show the username

+and adding the information in the post/:id too to make it preety